This amazing and

 - Like things spicy?
-Add a tsp or two of chopped jalapeno, or even a pinch of red pepper flakes.
+Add a teaspoon or two of chopped jalapenos or even a pinch of red pepper flakes.

 - Cream cheese usually keeps in the fridge for a few weeks, so if you see it on sale, buy in bulk and save!

 When I can’t stand the thought of boring veggies, I whip out the Green Goddess Dip to dip into.
 You can also add a spoonful to jazz up scrambled eggs, put a scoop onto a hot steak to add herby goodness, or just eat it by the spoonful.

 When I’m hungry for a snack, there’s nothing more satisfying than a carrot stick dunked into this creamy concoction.
 My kids, who aren’t doing a keto diet, even spread it on crackers or toast for a quick snack or breakfast.

 This dip will keep in an airtight container in the fridge for up to a week.
 Here’s a tip: put a bit of tape on the top of the storage container and jot the date onto it.
 Now you’ll have no trouble remembering how long that keto dip has been in the fridge.

 How Many Carbs are in Green Goddess Dip?